 - The best free option – Simple Membership.

 - The most features packed into one – Ultimate Membership Pro.

-- For top-notch customer support – Paid Memberships Pro, WP Membership, Membership by Supsystic, or Paid Member Subscriptions.
+- For top-notch customer support – Paid Memberships Pro, Membership by Supsystic, or Paid Member Subscriptions.

-- To integrate with WooCommerce – WooCommerce Membership, Membership by Supsystic or Ultimate Membership Pro WordPress Plugin.
+- To integrate with WooCommerce – WooCommerce Memberships, Membership by Supsystic, YITH WooCommerce Membership, or Ultimate Membership Pro WordPress Plugin.

 Last but not least, we put together a detailed guide about the challenges of hosting membership sites.
 Please make sure you take a look we share a lot of advanced tips: The Do’s and Don’ts for Hosting WordPress Membership Sites

 Also, this might be useful to figure out the hosting needs of your membership site.

 Now we’d like to hear from you: what’s your preferred membership plugin?
 Share your own experiences and feedback in the comments section!